Madisonlindsey06-dev/AcademiCoreFinal/ReadMe.md

 ## 3. Build Instructions

-Open a terminal in the project folder and run:
+To compile the source code, open a terminal in the project folder and run:

 ```bash
 g++ main.cpp -o AcademiCore